 (c) generally provide Copenhagen Card App and its related services.

-When you give us contact information, e.g. name, e-mail address and telephone number in relation to your purchase, we will process this outside of the app.
+When you give us contact information, name and e-mail address in relation to your purchase, we will process this outside of the app.

 E-mail addresses are used only to deliver requested Services and information (like order confirmation).

 How does Wonderful Copenhagen use the information collected?